Cloud-based field service softwareOur blog The ticket to fewer equipment failures

 5 min. read

-Operators that work with heavy machinery and other types of equipment know too well how inevitable breakdowns can be.
+Operators who work with heavy machinery and other types of equipment know too well how inevitable breakdowns can be.
 Nonetheless, downtime isn’t fun.
 According to Forbes, equipment downtime costs us more than we think.
 They say, “inefficient maintenance [is] a big contributor to unplanned downtime.”

 Reducing downtime is easy